oomie/CLfinal/README.md

 A few things we would have liked to add to this project are:

 ### Making the garden changes show in real time
+It would have been more immersive if users could see the garden changes in real time, if someone else was also using the site at the same time to water or add plants to the garden.
+It would have been a fun feature if users could see each other's cursors on the screen, adding a more realistic feel to the garden.

 ### An option of not having everyone access your plant
 The ability for all users to water and delete any other user's plant is intentional as our concept was creating a public campus garden.
 However, we like for the next steps we can add an option of having users choose if they want to have others access their plants.